NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### symmetry

 This class is used for the `symmetries` input variable to specify symmetries which must preserve both the structure *and* the sources.
-Any number of symmetries can be exploited simultaneously but there is no point in specifying redundant symmetries: the computational cell can be reduced by at most a factor of 4 in 2d and 8 in 3d.
+Any number of symmetries can be exploited simultaneously but there is no point in specifying redundant symmetries: the cell can be reduced by at most a factor of 4 in 2d and 8 in 3d.
 See also [Exploiting Symmetry](Exploiting_Symmetry.md).

 **`symmetry`**